chnyda/taikungoclient/client/docs/RuleForUpdateDto.md

 HasOperationCredentialId returns a boolean if a field has been set.

-### SetOperationCredentialIdNil

-`func (o *RuleForUpdateDto) SetOperationCredentialIdNil(b bool)`

- SetOperationCredentialIdNil sets the value for OperationCredentialId to be an explicit nil

-### UnsetOperationCredentialId
-`func (o *RuleForUpdateDto) UnsetOperationCredentialId()`

-UnsetOperationCredentialId ensures that no value is present for OperationCredentialId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)